openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.md

 ## Objective 5: Understanding your open loop, including its temp basal recommendations

-- Start to understand the thinking behind the temp basal recommendations by looking at the [determine basal logic](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html) and both the [forecast line in AndroidAPS homescreen](Screenshots-prediction-lines)/Nightscout and the summary of outputs from the calculations in your OpenAPS tab.
+- Start to understand the thinking behind the temp basal recommendations by looking at the [determine basal logic](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html) and both the [forecast line in AAPS homescreen](Screenshots-prediction-lines)/Nightscout and the summary of outputs from the calculations in your OpenAPS tab.

 You will want to set your target higher than usual until you are confident in the calculations and settings.
 System allows